Ethnic groups in Bhutan: Sharchop

-are the populations of mixed Tibetan, South Asian, and Southeast Asian descent who mostly live in the eastern districts of Bhutan.
+are the populations of mixed Tibetan and Southeast Asian descent who mostly live in the eastern districts of Bhutan.
 Van Driem (1993) indicates the Sharchop and closely related aboriginal Monpa (Menba) are descendants of the plurality ethnicity of Bhutan and the principal pre-Tibetan (pre-Dzongkha) peoples of that country.
 The Sharchop account for most of the population of eastern Bhutan.
 Although long the biggest single ethnic group in Bhutan, the Sharchop have been largely assimilated into the Tibetan-Ngalop culture.
 Most Sharchop speak Tshangla, a Tibeto-Burman language.
-Because of their proximity to India, some speak Assamese or Hindi.
 They traditionally practice slash-and-burn and tsheri agriculture, planting dry rice crops for three or four years until the soil is exhausted and then moving on, but the practice has been officially banned since 1969.

 Lhotshampa

 The Lhotshampa are generally classified as Hindus.
-This is an oversimplification, as many groups that include the Tamang and the Gurung are largely Buddhist; the Kiranti groups that include the Rai and Limbu are largely animist followers of Mundhum (these latter groups are mainly found in eastern Bhutan).
-Their main festivals include Dashain and Tihar.
+This is an oversimplification, as many groups that include the Tamang and the Gurung are largely Buddhist; the Kiranti groups that include the Rai and Limbu are largely animist followers of Mundhum (these latter groups are mainly found in south western Bhutan).

-Traditionally, Lhotshampa have been involved mostly in sedentary agriculture, although some have cleared forest cover and conducted tsheri agriculture.
-The most divisive issue in Bhutan in the 1980s and early 1990s was the accommodation of the Nepalese Hindu minority.
+Traditionally, Lhotshampa have been involved mostly in sedentary agriculture.The most divisive issue in Bhutan in the 1980s and early 1990s was the accommodation of the Nepalese Hindu minority.
 The government traditionally attempted to limit immigration and restrict residence and employment of Nepalese to the southern region.
 Liberalization measures in the 1970s and 1980s encouraged intermarriage and provided increasing opportunities for public service.
 More in-country migration by Nepalese seeking better education and business opportunities was allowed.
-However, through the late 1980s and 1990s, as many as 107,000 Lhotshampa were forcibly deported or fled Bhutan for Nepal in fear of persecution.
+However, through the late 1980s and 1990s, as many as 107,000 Lhotshampa were forcibly deported or fled Bhutan for Nepal in fear of persecution though the exact numbers are debated and questionable.
 Many Bhutanese refugees still reside in UNHCR refugee camps in Nepal, though many have been resettled to western countries.

 Indigenous and tribal groups

 Small aboriginal or indigenous tribal peoples live in scattered villages throughout Bhutan.
-Some are culturally and linguistically part of the populations of West Bengal or Assam and have embraced the Hindu system of endogamous groups ranked by hierarchy and practice wet-rice and dry-rice agriculture.
-They include the Brokpa, Lepcha, and Doya tribes as well as the descendants of slaves brought to Bhutan from similar tribal areas in India.
-The ex-slave communities tended to be near traditional population centers because it was there that they had been pressed into service to the state.
+They include the Brokpa and Doya tribes as well as the descendants of slaves brought to Bhutan from similar tribal areas in India.
 Some like the Black Mountain Monpa are said to represent the aboriginal people of Bhutan, while some like the Brokpa probably originally migrated from Tibet.
 Together, the Ngalop, Sharchop, and tribal groups constituted up to 72 percent of the population in the late 1980s according to official Bhutanese statistics.
 The CIA Factbook, however, estimates Ngalop and Sharchop populations together to total about 50 percent, with indigenous and migrant tribes constituting 15 percent – or 65 percent altogether.